muehlenb/BlendPCR/Readme.md

 - **Splats (Uniform):** Using uniform splats with a fixed (configurable) size.
 - **Naive Mesh:** Separate Meshes reconstructed for each camera, which are not blended.
 - **BlendPCR:** The BlendPCR implementation, which we described in our paper.
 Note that you can activate the 'Reimpl.
 Filters' option, which enables a GLSL reimplementation of the CUDA filters we used in the evaluation of our paper.

 *Note: For High Resolution Color Textures - named **BlendPCR (HR)** in the paper -, enable **High Resolution Encoding** both in the Source Mode **and** in the BlendPCR renderer.*

 ## Remarks
 ### Point Cloud Filters via CUDA

 In our research paper, we conducted visual comparisons among the SplatRenderer, Simple Mesh Renderer, TSDF, and BlendPCR.
-Each renderer utilized the same set of CUDA-implemented filters: *ErosionFilter*, *SpatialHoleFilter*, and *ClippingFilter*, located in the `src/pcfilter/` folder.
-These filters are enabled by default when the project is compiled with CUDA support (I.e. if `USE_CUDA` is set to `ON` in the CMAKE configuration).
+Each renderer used the same set of CUDA filters (*ErosionFilter*, *SpatialHoleFilter*, and *ClippingFilter*), located in the `src/pcfilter/` folder.
+To use these CUDA filters instead of the reimplemented GLSL filters, enable them in the "Filter" section and disable "Reimpl.
+Filters" in the BlendPCR section.
+Note that CUDA filters can only be used if `USE_CUDA` was set to `ON` in the CMAKE configuration during compilation.

-For scenarios where CUDA is not used, we have implemented *SpatialHoleFiller* and *ErosionFilter* as an initial GLSL pass in the `BlendPCR`, which is automatically activated when CUDA is disabled during the build process.
-This way, we are able to achieve the same visual quality even without CUDA.
-It is important to note that without CUDA, both the SplatRenderer and Simple Mesh Renderer may exhibit lower visual quality than that demonstrated in our paper, even if the BlendPCR renderer is as presented in the paper.
+Please note that *SpatialHoleFiller* and *ErosionFilter* have also been implemented as an initial GLSL pass in the `BlendPCR` renderer, which is enabled by default.
+This allows us to achieve similar visual quality even without CUDA.

+**Note on visual quality**: Without CUDA, the SplatRenderer and Simple Mesh Renderer may display lower visual quality than shown in our paper, though the BlendPCR renderer will maintain the same quality.

 ## Related Work

 ## Cite
 ```
-test
+Will follow.
 ```